Acid reflux overview

 - Heartburn - This is the most common symptom.
-The esophagus becomes irritated after stomach contents reach it, unlike the stomach the esophagus is not adapted to be in contact with gastric acid.
-This causes a burning sensation usually in the center of the chest under the breastbone but this can radiate.
+The esophagus becomes irritated after stomach contents reach it.
+Unlike the stomach the esophagus is not adapted to be in contact with gastric acid.
+This causes a burning sensation usually in the center of the chest under the breastbone but the pain can also radiate, to the chest, back or shoulders for example.
 The sensation can be unpleasant to painful but the severity of this feeling does not necessarily mean lasting injury to the esophagus.

 - Indigestion - This is a feeling of discomfort in the upper middle part of the stomach.
 You may feel bloated, full and nauseous.
 You may vomit or burp.